-At both OWL and NWL, most reference books on college-related topics are shelved together in special areas.
-At OWL, they are kept on the business reference tables and at NWL, they are kept on the consumer reference tables.
+At Old Worthington Library and Northwest Library, most reference books on college-related topics are shelved together in special areas.
+At Old Worthington Library, they are kept on the business reference tables; at Northwest Library, they are kept on the consumer reference tables.

 Most of the circulating books on college-related topics can be found in the general non-fiction area under call numbers beginning 378.

 This website by The College Board allows you to search colleges by major, explore careers and has step-by-step guidelines on scholarship applications and college entry.

 - College Blue Book.
 Revised annually.
 [R 378.73 COL]

 This six-volume set includes information about four-year colleges, vocational schools and financial aid.